 - Plan Your Route: Before you start, map out where your cables will run.
 Avoid sources of electromagnetic interference (EMI) like power lines, fluorescent lights, and large electrical appliances.

-- Measure Carefully: Don’t run cables that are excessively long, but also ensure you have enough slack to avoid pulling or stretching the cable tightly.
-Remember the 100-meter limit.
+- Measure Carefully: Don’t run cables that are excessively long, but also ensure you have enough slack to avoid pulling or stretching the cable tightly. the 100-meter limit.

 - Avoid Sharp Bends and Kinks: Ethernet cables are made of twisted pairs.
 Bending them too sharply (typically less than a 1-inch radius) can distort these twists, leading to increased crosstalk and signal loss.